NorthStarUAS/aura-hardware-legacy/aura-board-v2.2/README.md

 Dumb mistakes happen some times ...

 - [ ] The external GPS connector has it's TX and RX lines reversed from the drone-code standard.
-The fix is annoying but easy: just carefully remove the two pins from one end of your connector and reverse them.
+The fix is annoying but easy: carefully remove the two (RX & TX) pins from one end of your cable and reverse them.
 I use the fine point of an xacto knife blade under a magnifying glass to gently pry back the plastic clip and then gently tug the wire out.
 - [ ] The external Telemetry connector also has this same TX/RX
   reversed issue.  the fix is also identical.